-The application intake for the 2019 program is now closed – stay tuned for program results!
+The application intake for the 2020 program is now open!

 We work in partnership with Selkirk Geospatial Research Centre (SGRC) at Selkirk College to support watershed groups.
 Every summer, four groups work with a supervised GIS Co-op student to find mapping solutions.
 Watershed groups engage their communities through research and mapping.